 - 1/2 cup Crasins

-- 2 1/2 cup vegetable or chicken stock (might need more, for more moist texture)
+- 2 1/2 cup vegetable or chicken stock (feel free to add more to achieve your preferred consistency and texture)

 - 2 large eggs

 - 1/3 cup fresh Italian Parsley, chopped

 - 1 1/2 cups white bread cubes

 - In a medium frying pan, heat the butter, and saute the onion, celery, garlic, carrot, and apple.

 - Remove from pan into a large bowl, and set aside.